hhursev/recipe-scrapers/README.rst

 - Ensure you have Python 3.8 or later installed.

 #### Installation:
-- Navigate to the directory where you want this project to live in and follow the instructions below.
+- Navigate to the directory where you want this project to live in and follow the relevant instructions below.

 #### Linux and macOS:
 .. code:: shell